saasbook/LEAD-Center/README.md

 We have sensitive data that should be handled according to [this guide.](http://saasbook.github.io/courseware/devops/managing-api-keys.html)

+Heroku's filesystem is ephemeral, and resets to pushed code at every restart.
+This has implications for the interests.csv file.

 ## Configuration

 Important secret keys are contained inside the config/application.yml.asc file.
 The decrypted version is not stored on github for security purposes.
 Each time you update this file you must re-encrypt, and have everyone also re-decrypt.